Ramadan, Passover and Easter: time for hope in the age of uncertainty

-It is rare that important celebrations of the three monotheistic religions occur so closely at around the same time.
+It is rare that important celebrations of three major monotheistic religions occur so closely at around the same time: Christianity, Judaism and Islam.
 The last such time was at the dawn of the new millennium.
 Back then, there was so much hope for the new century despite the preoccupation with a minor hiccup of the now-forgotten Y2K bug.
-Today, twenty years later, Passover, Ramadan and Easter are being celebrated within a few weeks of each other.
+Today, 20 years later, Passover, Ramadan and Easter are being celebrated within a few weeks of each other.

 Unfortunately, this comes at a time of great uncertainty as the world is passing through unprecedented times inflicted by the COVID-19 pandemic.
 The faithful in Canada and around the world are learning how to observe these important communal celebrations in the era of social distancing.

-In this difficult time, it gives us great solace to remember that the three monotheistic faiths were born as rays of hope at times when the world was in much despair.
+In this difficult time, it gives us great solace to remember that these three monotheistic faiths were born as rays of hope at times when the world was in much despair.
 They grew to become movements that protested against the tyranny and inequity of the systems of their time, while laboring to establish a more inclusive and equitable order.
-The story of Prophet Moses is an embodiment of the hope and reliance on the divine for deliverance.
+The story of the prophet Moses is an embodiment of the hope and reliance on the divine for deliverance.
 A story that is mentioned in the Quran over 125 times exemplified by its resilience, devotion and triumph of human spirit over adversity.
 This essence of devotion and reverence to the Divine is lived by Muslims through the fasting of the month of Ramadan.
 Meant to attain an elevated and heightened state of spiritual being, Ramadan is a time of self-renewal as we face the daily grind of our busy lives with a multitude of demands on our time from family, careers and community.

 It is also important to remember that pandemics have been part of human existence since time immemorial.
 Along with the destruction and death they normally leave behind, they also bring clarity to our human condition.
 COVID-19 is no exception.
 Globally, it exposes the fundamental flaws in the social and economic order that created huge disparities in wealth distribution and income inequality.
 Nationally, it has brought sharp focus to the impact of major issues such as poverty, homelessness, youth unemployment, palliative and old age care, mental health, social isolation and climate change on our communities, and how they negatively impact too many people.
 More disturbingly, those issues are grossly more prevalent among specific demographics and disadvantaged communities.
 For example, First Nations communities are more susceptible to the ravaging effects of pandemic outbreaks due to inadequate health services and housing.